-Key to both roles is providing feedback to BEIS on the schemes and to Ofgem on the Capacity Market Rules to support them in making improvements in line with ESC Guiding Principles.
+Key to both roles is providing feedback to DESNZ on the schemes and to Ofgem on the Capacity Market Rules to support them in making improvements in line with ESC Guiding Principles.

 ESC’s Guiding Principle is to maintain market participants’ confidence in the Capacity Market settlement process and minimise costs to consumers.
 Further information is available in the ESC Framework Document.

 EMRS is the Settlement Service Provider for both CfD and Capacity Market schemes on behalf of LCCC and ESC.

 - It is our responsibility to run the CfD Settlement System and operate the processes to enable CfD payments to be calculated and settled.